 There are some exceptions to the past-consideration-is-not-a-consideration rule:

 - Pre-existing debt: If someone promises to pay a pre-existing debt, and this debt has been excused because of a defense that is technical in nature, then the consideration is enforceable.

 - New promises for benefits received: This can be proved on the grounds of moral obligation and is often seen enforced as a means to prevent injustice.

 What Is a Legal Detriment?

 There is another requirement that must be met in order for something to be considered as a valid consideration - it must in some way or another constitute a legal detriment to the person who it is being promised to.
 When legal detriment takes place, there has been a promise made that a person is not legally obligated to perform, this can mean that a person is promising to refrain from doing something that he or she has the legal right to do, such as smoking.
 The main point is that the promisor is promising to do something that he or she doesn't legally have to do.

 If you need help understanding elements of an offer in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.